Have you ever been in pain? None of you, I’m sure, would say a no.

 The pain scale is used

-- To diagnose a disease or a condition
+- To diagnose a disease or a condition.

-- To assess the success and progression of a treatment
+- To assess the success and progression of a treatment.

-- In insurance claims
+- In insurance claims.

-- In personal injury lawsuits
+- In personal injury lawsuits.

-Types of Pain Scale
+Different Types of Pain Scales

-- Numerical rating scales (NRS)
+- Numerical Rating Scales (NRS)

 The numerical pain scale is the most frequently used pain scale and is ideal for individuals above 9 years of age.
 It measures pain on a scale from 0 to 10.
 The patient can select a number verbally or mark a number that he finds would reflect the intensity of pain he is going through.
-The basic idea behind this scale is that zero indicates no pain and 10 represents the most intense pain possible.
+The basic idea behind this number pain scale is that zero indicates no pain and 10 represents the most intense pain possible.

-A Study indicates that for adults with no cognitive impairments, a numerical rating scale is the easiest pain assessment method.
+A study indicates that for adults with no cognitive impairments, a numerical rating scale is the easiest pain assessment method.

-- Visual analog scales (VAS)
+- Visual Analog Scales (VAS)

 A visual analog pain scale categorizes pain along a 10-centimeter horizontal line, ranging from “no pain,” to “the worst imaginable pain.”
 The patient is asked to mark a spot or X in the line to indicate the pain intensity.
 The physician would calculate the pain score by measuring the line with a ruler.